 - An inland walk gathering wild food from meadow and hedgerow.

 An indoor session preparing, cooking and eating a three-course lunch based on our finds.
 The lunch menu is flexible and can be suitable for vegetarians and vegans.

 Take a look

-See a blog post on a one of our summer foraging courses or watch this video produced by one attendee.
+See a blog post on one of our summer foraging courses or watch this video produced by an attendee.

 9:30 AM – c.
 5:00 PM

-Places on this course are £70 per person.
+Places on these summer foraging courses are £70 per person.

 Dates / locations